genealogysystems/fs-traversal/README.md

 * `person` is an instance of a [FamilySearch SDK Person](http://rootsdev.org/familysearch-javascript-sdk/#/api/person.types:constructor.Person).
 * `relationships` is an instance of a [FamilySearch SDK PersonWithRelationships](http://rootsdev.org/familysearch-javascript-sdk/#/api/person.functions:getPersonWithRelationships).
-* `people` is an array of [FamilySearch SDK Persons](http://rootsdev.org/familysearch-javascript-sdk/#/api/person.types:constructor.Person).
+* `people` is an object of [FamilySearch SDK Persons](http://rootsdev.org/familysearch-javascript-sdk/#/api/person.types:constructor.Person) keyed by person ID.

 ### .status()